codechef-labs/react/README.md

-# react
+# React + Vite

-This repository contains base setup to start a react project
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.